obsoletestudio/spring2022/Session 1 - 08 May/README.md

 - graphics : the stroke() and fill() functions
 - colors : labels and hex codes

-- Example 1 : Drawing a circle that follows the mouse position
+- Example 1 : Drawing a circle of radius 10 that follows the mouse position

-  circle(mouseX, mouseY, 10);
+`circle(mouseX, mouseY, 10);`

-- Example 2 : Drawing a circle whose radius varies depending on mouse position
+- Example 2 : Drawing a circle of radius 10 at the center of the sketch, whose radius varies depending on mouse x-position

+`circle(width/2, height/2, 10);`

 ## Introduction to Interactive Design